Alaskan Village, Citing Climate Change, Seeks Disaster Relief In Order To Relocate

 Verchick says FEMA has pushed communities to plan for climate change, but the federal government doesn't have policies to deal with issues like relocation.
 As more places face the problem, Verchick says they — like Newtok — may need to get creative in seeking a legal solution.

 A recent change gave federally recognized tribes like Newtok the right to request a disaster declaration from the White House directly.
-Mike Walleri, Newtok's attorney, argues that nothing in the law prevents the president from declaring a disaster for a multi-year event.
+Mike Walleri, Newtok's attorney, argues that nothing in the law prevents the president from declaring a disaster for a multiyear event.

 "You know, disasters are not planned," Walleri says.
 "They don't come in one size fits all."